-Kickboxers fight with a faster pace with higher volume of strikes as kickboxing bouts are scheduled for 3 rounds (3 minutes each).
+Kickboxers fight with a faster pace with higher volume of strikes as kickboxing bouts last for 3 rounds (3 minutes each).
 Muay Thai bouts tend to play out slower because of the 5-round system (also 3 minutes each).
 However, some Muay Thai promotions have changed to 3-round bouts to cater to mainstream audience.

 There are many combat athletes who compete in both sports due to their similarities.
 Fighters bring this style along with them even as they crossover into other territories, both with reasonable success.

 Muay Thai vs Kickboxing: Which is More Popular?

 Depending on who you ask, most spectators will favor one over the other even though both are equally entertaining.

 Most Muay Thai fans or Kickboxing fans do invariably cross territories into the other sphere as the fighters do nowadays.

 Buakaw is of course, one of the most famous Muay Thai fighters to cross over into the world of Kickboxing.
 In fact, it was really in the Japanese kickboxing promotion, K-1, where he got his big break.